KagurazakaIzumi/grub-bgrt/README.md

 ## Plymouth Theme

-You may also want to pair this with my [plymouth theme](https://github.com/darac/plymouth-bgrt).
+You may also want to pair this with origin author [plymouth theme](https://github.com/darac/plymouth-bgrt).

 ## License